chaseofthejungle/intro-to-selenium/README.md

 * **Explicit Wait:** Applies to *specified* elements/conditions.
   + **Fluent Wait:** A unique explicit wait that sets conditions and polling frequencies for waiting (not relying upon default wait values).
   + **WebDriverWait**: A unique explicit wait that waits for a specified element or condition before throwing an exception.

+## 5. <a name="misc">Miscellaneous</a>

+* If a browser is run in a headless browser (e.g., PhantomJS, Chrome headless) rather than in standard mode, it does not use a graphical user interface (GUI).
+* Screenshots can be captured by Sleneium if using the TakesScreenshot interface in Selenium WebDriver.
+* Page Object Model (POM) is a design pattern in which an object repository for web elements is created.
+This enables tests to have increased readability and maintainability.
+  + A *Page Factory* is a POM implementation that provides annotations (e.g., @FindBy) to readily initialize web elements.
+* Examples of common exceptions in Selenium include...
+  + NoSuchElementException
+  + NoSuchFrameException
+  + NoSuchSessionException
+  + NoSuchWindowException
+  + NoAlertPresentException
+  + InvalidSelectorException
+  + ElementNotSelectableException
+  + ElementNotVisibleException
+  + StaleElementReferenceException
+  + TimeoutException